-In the forests of Waikanae where the leaf for this mask was collected, an entity who does not speak represents flora.
-A spirit of nature fixes us with a gaze in mute response to the environmental concerns of our world.
-Do we safely return the stare or will we look away and distract ourselves from the crucial truths of our behaviour?
+In a forest in Waikanae where the leaf for this mask was collected, an entity who does not speak represents flora.
+The guardian fixes us with a gaze, a mute invitation.
+Do we safely return the stare or do we look away, distract ourselves from crucial truths in our behaviour?

-Magritte used the bowler hat to express anonymity and I use the safari suit also to blend in, to merge.
-The mask hides the wearer and as they become one with the forest, nature is simultaneously hidden yet revealed.
+Magritte used the bowler hat to express anonymity and I use the safari suit to also blend, merge, to connect.
+The mask hides the wearer and as they fuse with the forest nature is simultaneously hidden yet revealed.

 In Plants We Trust